Do Drip Campaigns Still Work?

 Drip Campaigns Still Work, but Only if You Follow These 8 Golden Rules

 I’ve always hated the expression drip campaign.
 For me, it generates negative imagery, like a leaky faucet or a runny nose.
-As a result, it devalues what I consider an extremely powerful form of targeted email marketing, and an essential instrument in any successful sales team’s tool kit.
-So, instead of drip campaign, let’s call it a touch program.
+As a result, it devalues what I consider an extremely powerful form of targeted email marketing and an essential instrument in any successful sales team’s tool kit.
+So, instead of a drip campaign, let’s call it a touch program.
 Because that’s what it really is.
 When used effectively, each e-mail deployment represents an opportunity to meaningfully touch the recipient with a useful and positive experience from your brand.
 It’s a way of maximizing each sales person’s reach, and it creates opportunities for prospects to come to you for a change.

 Maximize the effectiveness of your email touch campaign by following these eight rules:

 - Short and sweet.
 The days of reading long-form email newsletters are over.
 Try three to five powerful sentences with the opportunity to “read more” or take some form of action.
 That’s it.

 - Engaging, relevant subject line.
 Email is won or lost in the subject line.
 As we blaze through our inbox each morning, we decide in seconds what to keep and what to toss.
 If the subject line doesn’t wow, it’s gone.
 Period.

 - Keep images to a minimum.
 There are some who believe that email marketing should consist of no images, no matter what.
 I disagree.
 There’s a balance to be struck.
 Some products and services require image to support an idea, create emphasis, or literally “show the goods.”
 I would suggest this: don’t go overboard.
 Much like keeping copy content short and sweet, keep image content in check also.